 - Click the transfer button from the ticket or the call console.
 The customer is placed on hold and hears the hold greeting.

-- Start typing the agent or group's name or phone number.
+- Start typing the agent, group, or end-user's name or phone number.
 Click on the agent or group's name to transfer a call.

 - If transferring to another agent: You'll first be connected to the agent while the caller remains on hold.
 When you've finished consulting with the agent, click Transfer.